World Bank chief says finger-pointing won't fix graft

 Although World Bank lending is influenced by how a borrower scores on governance and fighting corruption, the bank has long wrestled over whether to suspend lending to a country when it discovers corruption in bank-financed development projects, or to keep the money flowing while fixing the problem.

-Last year, Kim cancelled a $1.2 billion credit for a Bangladesh bridge project after the bank found "credible evidence" of high-level corruption among Bangladeshi government officials.
+Last year, Kim canceled a $1.2 billion credit for a Bangladesh bridge project after the bank found "credible evidence" of high-level corruption among Bangladeshi government officials.

 While funding has not resumed for the bridge until the government addresses the problems, Kim said the Bank remained engaged in Bangladesh with commitment of about $4.3 billion in over 30 projects.